idoneam/Canary/README.md

     * `DownvoteEmoji`: The name of your downvote emoji.
     * `ModeratorRole`: The name of the role that your moderators have (for functions like DMing users).
     * `DeveloperRole`: The name of the role that your developers have (for functions like restarting the bot).
 This could be the same role than moderator.
-    * `ReceptionChannelID`: The ID of a channel that will receive messages sent to the bot through the ?answer command (and where messages sent by mods to users with the ?dm command will be logged)
+    * `ReceptionChannelID`: The ID of a channel that will receive messages sent to the bot through the `answer` command (and where messages sent by mods to users with the `dm` command will be logged)
 * `[Logging]`
     * `LogLevel`: [See this for a list of levels](https://docs.python.org/3/library/logging.html#levels).
-Logs from exceptions and commands like ?mix and ?bac are at the `info` level.
+Logs from exceptions and commands like `mix` and `bac` are at the `info` level.
 Logging messages from the level selected *and* from more severe levels will be sent to your logging file.
 For example, setting the level to `info` also sends logs from `warning`, `error` and `critical`, but not  from `debug`.
     * `LogFile`: The file where the logging output will be sent (will be created there by the bot if it doesn't exist).
 * `[DB]`
-    * `Schema`: Where the Schema file to create table is located (This file already exists so you shouldn't have to change this unless you rename it or change its location).
+    * `Schema`: Location of the Schema file that creates tables in the database (This file already exists so you shouldn't have to change this unless you rename it or change its location).
     * `Path`: Your database file path (will be created there by the bot if it doesn't exist).
 </p>
 </details>